Accessibility statement for Cancel a lost or stolen passport

 Feedback and contact information

-We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact us.

 Enforcement procedure